bit-turtle/turtasm/README.md

 # TurtASM Compiler
 TurtASM is a cross platform compiler that tries to be compatible with every type of computer ever through a simple system to add architectures.
 It is similar to assembly (That's why it is called *'...ASM'*)
+Check `SYNTAX.md` for information on the syntax

 ## How It Works
 1. The TurtASM Compiler `turtasm` compiles the source code to a IR Representation in XML